gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 1. In the [Gruntwork developer portal](https://app.gruntwork.io/), add the user to your team, then log in to the portal _as the machine user_ and link the GitHub account.
 You’ll know it’s set up correctly when you see the Gruntwork icon in the machine user’s GitHub profile, indicating that they are a member of the Gruntwork Organization.
 1. The PAT should be granted `repo`, `user:email`, and `admin:public_key` permissions.
 You should include `GitHub-MachineUser-PAT` as part of the name/description of the token to be able to identify it later.
 1. Once you have the PAT, create a new [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) secret in the _shared_ account.
 You can use any name you wish for this secret, but it's recommended you include `GitHub-MachineUser-PAT` as part of the name to be able to identify it later.
 See the section [Appendix: How to create a secret for the VCS token in AWS Secrets Manager](#secrets_manager_howto) for details.
-1. Once the secret is created, **copy the ARN** to your favorite text editor for later use.
+1. Once the secret is created, **copy the ARN** to your favorite text editor for the next step. ß
 If your `infrastructure-live` repository is hosted in GitHub, enter the secrets manager ARN from the above steps into the Ref Arch `VCSPATSecretsManagerARN` field.
 This token will provide access to both your `infrastructure-live` repo and to the Gruntwork private repositories and you are done setting up the machine user!
 You can skip to the next section.

 If your `infrastructure-live` repository is hosted in BitBucket or GitLab, expand the `BitBucket / GitLab` tab below for more details.